unsmoke/be-cloud/README.md

-# Be-Cloud
+# Unsmoke Backend Cloud

-Welcome to the Be-Cloud project!
+Welcome to the Unsmoke Backend Cloud!
 This project leverages Node.js for real-time data processing and scalable architecture, with Google Cloud Platform (GCP) providing a secure and reliable infrastructure for data storage and server hosting.

 ## Table of Contents
 - [Installation](#installation)